Bar Professional Training Course

 - Teaching and assessments are divided over the two years to produce a balanced programme

 As with the full-time route, attendance at all classes is mandatory and is a requirement of the Bar Standards Board.
-Final term dates will be set prior to the start of each year, but the part-time course will last from September 2013 to May 2015.
+Final term dates will be set prior to the start of each year.

 Do consider the effects this effort will have on your time and energy before embarking on the course as gaining a professional qualification requires considerable commitment.